Wednesday, 14 December 2011

 glossa meaning tongue, because of the shape of its leaves, not Glossop, meaning wettest town in England.

 That a tropical fern should turn up in such a frozen wasteland was extremely interesting, and gave the scientists a hint that the wild theory of an Austrian ecologist might actually be true.
 Eduard Seuss had found fossil of Glossopteris in South America, Africa and India and so postulated that they had all once been a single supercontinent he named Gondwanaland.
 The discovery of the fern amongst the ice was the killer proof that his theory needed.

-Dr Seuss also gave us the phrase 'the biosphere' by the way, and can claim to be the smart guy who ultimately got a lot less fame than the more cooler fossil hunters Marsh and Cope, and has the additional burden of a less serious near-namesake.
+Dr Seuss also gave us the phrase 'the biosphere' by the way, and can claim to be the smart guy who ultimately got a lot less fame than far cooler fossil hunters Marsh and Cope, and has the additional burden of a less serious near-namesake.

-The expedition Doctor also carried out research into the previously little known field of penguin sex.
+Scott's expedition doctor also carried out research into the previously little known field of penguin sex.
 Unfortunately what he found, which included homosexuality and necrophilia, came as rather a shock to this Public School boy.
 'There seems to be no crime too low for these penguins,' he wrote.

 Unlike Scott, the prudish doctor survived, but only by spending a winter in an ice cave with five other men eating seal blubber.
 We are assured they did not not engage in any penguin-like activity .

-In the short term Scott's death was a good career move, making him more famous than his Norwegian rival, but being liked by the Establishment pretty much did for his reputation in the 60s.
+In the short term Scott's death was a good career move, making him more famous than his Norwegian rival, but being liked by the Establishment pretty much did for his reputation come the 1960s.

 Dying perhaps isn't the great career move for explorers that it is for pop stars, and I doubt we would like Brian Cox any more if he'd frozen to death whilst making Wonders of the Universe.
 But whilst poor old Scott may not get the Boy Scout badge for planning expeditions, we should give him some credit for science he brought back.